Can You Sue if You Get Hit by a Baseball in Texas?

 Suing for Injuries from Stray Baseballs Outside Stadiums

 In rare case, you could actually get hit by a baseball even if you’re not in the ballpark.
 Stray balls can go a long way, and passers-by near a baseball stadium or a smaller local field in a park or at a school could be struck by a stray ball.
 When you attend a sporting event, you might understand the risk of getting hit by a ball – but as a passerby, you should not be at risk from stray baseballs.
 If you are hit by a baseball in the parking lot, at a park, or outside of a baseball stadium, you may be entitled to sue for your injuries.

 Contact Our Dallas Sporting Event Injury Lawyers for a Free Injury Case Consultation

 If you or a loved one was hit by a foul ball, a stray baseball, or a long hit at a baseball game, you may be entitled to sue for the injuries you sustained.
 While waivers on tickets and other legal rules might attempt to reduce the number of lawsuits and cut off liability for the stadium operators and the baseball team, you might still be able to file a lawsuit and seek damages for the injuries you faced.
-For a free legal consultation on your case, contact the Dallas personal injury attorneys at The Queenan Law Firm today.
+For a free legal consultation on your case, contact the Arlington personal injury attorneys at The Queenan Law Firm today.
 Our number is (817) 476-1797.